turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 Symbols are used for passing information around inside our program.
 We'd never print a symbol out to a user -- for that we'd use a string.

-When starting out with pure Ruby you won't use symbols very frequently.
+When starting out with pure Ruby you might not use symbols very frequently.
 But when you graduate to Ruby on Rails, they are everywhere.
 If you see an object that looks like `:this`, you'll know it's a symbol.

 ## 6. Numbers